Teachinghearts |

 This is the most negative of all the statements so let us analyze it.

-- Endured with Patience.
+- Endured With Patience.
 Even though He knows the outcome, God has to patiently allow

 the history to unfold.